-Donnie Williams serves as Senior Advisor to General Manager Dayton Moore for the 12th season after previously working as a Major League Scout for the Tampa Bay Devil Rays, beginning in 1996.
+Donnie Williams is in his 14th season with the Royals, serving as Senior Advisor to the General Manager after previously working as a Major League Scout for the Tampa Bay Devil Rays, beginning in 1996.
 In 2003, Williams was named Midwest Scout of the Year.
-He is no stranger to Royals' General Manager Dayton Moore's philosophy of developing young talent, as he worked with the Braves as a scout from 1981-96.
-He joined the Braves as an area supervisor and regional crosschecker in 1981 and was promoted to Major League scout in 1987, a position he held through 1996.
+He is no stranger to Royals’ General Manager Dayton Moore’s philosophy of developing young talent, as he worked with the Braves as a scout from 1981-96.
+He joined the Braves as an area supervisor and regional cross-checker in 1981 and was promoted to Major League scout in 1987, a position he held through 1996.

 Williams signed with the Brooklyn Dodgers in 1956 at the age of 17 out of high school as a shortstop and spent 10 years in the system, capped by a 1967 season as player/coach.
 He resides in Paragould, Ark., with his wife, Marianne.
 They have three children: Jamie, Tom and Briget.